 But that is not all.
 The invariance test is not simply a test that happens to be satisfied by the properties denoted by the standard logical constants.
-It is a systematic test, and the properties that satisfy it form a philosophically significant collection - a philosophical "natural kind", so to speak.
-These properties include all strongly structural properties: not just the properties denoted by the standard logical constants but many others as well: reflexivity, symmetry, and transitivity, all cardinality properties (infinite as well as finite), and indeed all higher-level correlates of 1st-level mathematical properties that fail the invariance test as they stand.23 Philosophically, all properties that satisfy the invariance test belong to the natural kind of formal properties, and their laws are formal laws.
+It is a systematic test, and the properties that satisfy it form a philosophically significant collection-a philosophical "natural kind", so to speak.
+These properties include all strongly structural properties: not just the properties denoted by the standard logical constants but many others as well-the 2nd-level (relational) properties of reflexivity, symmetry and transitivity, all cardinality properties (infinite as well as finite), and indeed all higher-level correlates of 1st-level mathematical properties that fail the invariance test as they stand.26 Philosophically, all properties that satisfy the invariance test belong to the natural kind of formal properties, and their laws are formal laws.
 This explains why higher-order logic satisfies the formality, generality, and necessity requirements as well.
 All the properties definable in terms of its logical constants are formal.
 (This result can be traced back to Lindenbaum & Tarski 1934-35).